 - Unexpected death.

-- Death of a person in an institution, prison or police custody, drug or alcohol rehab centre.
+- Death in an institution, prison or police custody, drug or alcohol rehab centre.

 - When the deceased had diagnosed dementia.